 In a typical workflow, html pages and scripts code are edited locally, on a client PC, where a graphical user interface, and nice graphical editing software are available.
 Similarly, images are generally edited offline, maybe by using a program such as Adobe Photoshop or The GIMP.

 Edited files are then uploaded to the server for online publication by using an FTP client software.
-Mind that modern FTP clients are not limited to the use of the FTP protocol, but also allow connection with SFTP and SSH/SCP (SCP is a protocol associated to SSH, called the Secure Copy Protocol, used to transfer files over an SSH connection).
+Mind that modern file transfer clients are not limited to the use of the FTP protocol, but also allow connection with SFTP and/or SSH/SCP (SCP is a protocol associated to SSH, called the Secure Copy Protocol, used to transfer files over an SSH connection).
 This is essential for us because to upload files to one of our servers, on which OpenSSH Server was installed, we will need to select a secure protocol.

 In alternative, or maybe for particular tasks and limited editing, html files or source code files can be edited directly on the server over a Terminal SSH connection with a shell editor such as nano.
 However graphical text editors are more friendly to use and significant amounts of web development work will usually take place locally by using tools running within a graphical desktop environment (either Linux, Mac or Windows, depending on what you have).
 For images, we basically have no alternative but working locally within a graphical environment, and then upload the images to the remote server.

 Several FTP clients are available, for all OS platforms.
 We will just consider one FTP client, which is free software licensed under the GNU Public Licence, available for all platforms, called FileZilla.
 Feel free to use a different software if you prefer, the basic functionalities of these FTP clients are generally similar, as they basically all offer a graphical interface to the underlying protocols.